U-boat-successes against aircraft

 Canadian Sunderland JM712 (RCAF Sqdn 422/S, pilot F/L P.T.
 Sargent)

-At 12.48 hours the Sunderland attacked U-448 after obtaining a radar contact near convoy ONS-20.
-U-281 was nearby and assisted by firing at the aircraft with its AA guns during the first attack run.
-The four depth charges dropped fell short, so the aircraft turned around for a second attack, exchanging gunfire with both boats.
-The Sunderland then dropped two depth charges on U-448, but suffered heavy damage from flak, which killed the nose gunner and mortally wounded the navigator.
+The flying boat attacked U-448 at 12.48 hrs after obtaining a radar contact near convoy ONS 20.
+U-281 was nearby and assisted by putting up flak during the first attack run.
+The four depth charges dropped fell short, so the aircraft turned around for a second run, exchanging gunfire with both boats.
+The Sunderland then dropped two depth charges on U-448, but was heavily hit by flak, which killed the nose gunner and mortally wounded the navigator.
 The pilot had to ditch in heavy seas near the convoy.
 He and two aircrew died in the crash, but the remaining seven were picked up by HMS Drury.
-U-448 was seriously damaged by the last two depth charges and was forced to abort her patrol.
-Strafing killed one crewman and wounded two.
+U-448 was seriously damaged by the last two depth charges and was forced to return to base.
+Strafing killed one man and wounded two.
 [Oberbootsmaat Fritz Döhler]

 |U-453||24 Apr 1943|